Websoft9Archive/ansible-ghost/docs/solution-https.md

 Before setting HTTPS, you have to complete [domain binding](/solution-more.md) and make sure you can visit Ghost by HTTP.

 Ghost deployment package has installed and pre-configure the SSL module of Web server and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)**.
-Hence, except for the vhost configuration file, HTTPS settings does not need to modify any files in Nginx
+Hence, except for the vhost configuration file, it does not need modifications to any other files in Nginx when setting HTTPS.

 ## Quick Start